straw-hat-team/adr/src/adrs/4761776210/README.md

 **Structure encoded in the string (paths or prefixes).** Placement as a path such as `acme/backend/ml`: walk-up is segment-stripping, flow-down is prefix matching, and no tree needs to exist.
-Rejected: a rename or move invalidates every pointer (impossible to repair under immutable events;
+Rejected: a rename or move invalidates every pointer (unrepairable wherever history is immutable;
-with opaque ids one `NodeMoved` event rearranges everything and no pointer changes); there is no authoritative structure to validate against, so a typo silently mints a phantom branch and restructures leave no audit trail; and policy bound to a prefix detaches silently on rename.
+with opaque ids a single recorded move rearranges everything and no pointer changes); there is no authoritative structure to validate against, so a typo silently mints a phantom branch and restructures leave no audit trail; and policy bound to a prefix detaches silently on rename.
 The chosen design keeps the pointer an opaque string and moves the structure